 Playing is a child’s work, says Payne.
 He calls it “play work,” and they can play alongside you while you make dinner, fold laundry, or do whatever else needs to get done.

 “Have you ever noticed that even when a family has a big house with a dedicated playroom, the child still plays in the kitchen under your feet?” he asked me.
 “It’s because they want connection.
 When a child is playing, that’s their ‘play work.’
 They’re thinking, ‘You’re working, I’m working,’ and that’s enough.”

-He also tells overwhelmed parents to let go of what he calls “harmony addiction”—this idea that a perfectly harmonious family and daily “rainbow-coloured, aura-balancing family experiences” are tantalizingly within reach—and achievable if we just parented a little differently or changed the parts of ourselves that we don’t quite like. “[We all know] that an idealized picture of family life, where everyone is happy and contented all the time, is a mirage, and yet the desire to achieve it lies deep within us.”
+He also tells overwhelmed parents to let go of what he calls “harmony addiction”—this idea that a perfectly harmonious family and daily “rainbow-coloured, aura-balancing family experiences” are tantalizingly within reach—and achievable if we just parented a little differently or changed the parts of ourselves that we don’t quite like. “[We] that an idealized picture of family life, where everyone is happy and contented all the time, is a mirage, and yet the desire to achieve it lies deep within us.”

 Like Douglas, Payne also recommends cutting down on the sports, playdates and after-school activities in the family calendar, and paring down your toys and belongings.
 He prescribes time outside connecting with nature or doing semi-meditative, age-appropriate “play work” with your kids, like stacking wood and gardening.
 “Give your kid the gift of boredom.
 Lie in the bough of a tree and just ‘be.’
 Remember those magical days as a child when we would lie in the grass looking at the clouds moving by?” he writes.